-If funded work has not begun within the 1st quarter of the programmed FY, that funding will be forfeited, unless the schedule included in the contract between CMAP and the project sponsor specified a later start date.
+If funded work has not begun by the date stipulated above, that funding will be forfeited, unless the schedule included in the contract between CMAP and the project sponsor specified a later start date.
 Forfeited funding will be reprogrammed to any unfunded or underfunded core activities that can be completed within the FY.
 If no core activities can utilize the forfeited funding, consideration will be given to accelerating out year or contingency projects from the competitive program.
-The sponsor receiving reprogrammed funding will have one month from the execution of a contract or contract amendment to begin expending that funding, and regardless of when the funding was received, it will be subject to expiration as described below.
+The sponsor receiving reprogrammed funding will have one month from the execution of a contract or contract amendment to begin expending that funding, and regardless of when the funding was received, it will be subject to deadlines for the use of funds as described above.
 Reprogramming in the current year may require MPO Policy Committee approval of an amendment to the UWP.

-Semi-annual updates for out-year and contingency projects will be utilized by CMAP staff to make out-year reprogramming recommendations, including reprogramming of projects that forfeited their current year funds.
+Semi-annual updates for out-year and contingency projects will be utilized by CMAP staff to make outyear reprogramming recommendations, including reprogramming of projects that forfeited their current year funds.
 The recommendations will be included in the call for projects cycle whenever possible.
 Reprogramming affecting the upcoming FY may require MPO Policy Committee action.